Mourne Mountains to Belfast city: 81 miles/130km (2 hours 42 minutes at 30mph)

-Tollymore Forest Park in County Down.
+Tollymore Forest Park.
 Just a beautiful park?
 Far from it.
 How could we forget the scene with the three Night’s Watch men riding into the Haunted Forest and falling foul of a dreaded White Walker?

 With plenty of rich woodland, hidden caves and gothic-style bridges and gates, Tollymore is an appropriately dramatic start to your Westeros adventure.
 But the fantastical fun doesn’t stop – next is 800-year old Inch Abbey, to the north east, the location of some of the show's most compelling moments.